How do I search?

 How do I search for phrases?

-Type the phrase and the search engine will look for content that best match the phrase.
+Type the phrase and the search engine will look for content that best matches the phrase.
 In this way, if you look for Arthur Levinson it will find first content that mentions “Arthur Levinson” followed by content that mentions “Arthur D. Levinson”

 What is the chart that sometimes shows up at the top of the search results?